T Regulatory Cell Therapies

 Background

 Neuroinflammation was discovered many years ago to be a key contributor to the degeneration of motor neurons in ALS.
-Cells called microglia that surround motor neurons and provide immune protection to a healthy central nervous system, become abnormally activated and can secrete substances that likely increase motor neuron damage.
-Other cells, called T cells, can exit the bloodstream into the area near motor neurons and can also play a neuroinflammatory role.
-Through studying the aspects of T cells in ALS more closely it was discovered that certain types of T cells, called T regulatory cells (Tregs), can be protective and naturally reduce these neuroinflammatory effects.
+Cells called microglia that surround motor neurons and provide immune protection to a healthy central nervous system, lose some of their normal function while becoming abnormally activated, secreting substances that likely increase motor neuron damage.
+Other cells, called T cells, travel in the bloodstream and are capable of exiting into the area near motor neurons, where they can play a neuroinflammatory role.
+Through studying the aspects of T cells in ALS more closely it was discovered that certain types of T cells, called regulatory T cells (Tregs), can also be protective and naturally reduce these neuroinflammatory effects.
 Furthermore, the level of effective Tregs is lower in people with ALS and the amount of Tregs is correlated with rate of disease progression (ie. more in slower progressors, less in fast).
 As a result, treatment strategies attempting to increase the body’s production of Tregs or to provide more of them have been advanced to clinical trial in recent years.
-A number of trials are examining T regulatory cells as the primary means of treating ALS or as a contributor to a treatment strategy.
+A number of trials are examining regulatory T cells as a primary means of treating ALS or as a contributor to a treatment strategy.

 These include:

-- Rapamycin (RAP-ALS) – An academic phase 2 trial at eight sites in Italy is studying the effects of oral rapamycin on ALS over 18 weeks of treatment, followed by 36 months of follow up.
-While an ability to affect ALS progression, levels of key biomarkers and other key metrics of how the treatment acts in the body will all be analyzed, the primary goal of the trial will be to measure Treg levels.
-Active and no longer recruiting, the trial aims to be complete in early 2021.
+- Rapamycin (RAP-ALS) – An academic phase 2 trial at eight sites in Italy studied the effects of oral rapamycin on ALS over 18 weeks of treatment, followed by 36 months of follow up.
+Rapamycin is thought to both increase Treg cell number as well as help autophagic degradation of various aggregate-prone

 Recommendation

-The SAC recommends that caution be taken in interpreting the effectiveness of T regulatory cells as a treatment for ALS.
-While promising preclinical science and data exists, and some underpowered, yet intriguing trial results as well, it is too early to know if any of these strategies are effective.
-Safety still needs to be assessed for Treg transplantation therapies.
+The SAC recommends that caution be taken in interpreting the effectiveness of the different approaches targeting regulatory T cells as a treatment for ALS.
+While promising preclinical science and clinical trial data exists in small study samples, it is too early to know if any of these strategies are truly effective.
 Each of these are exciting in their possibilities for treating ALS and the SAC looks forward to learning more from rigorous studies in the time ahead.

 International Alliance of ALS/MND Associations